 Something that is getting smaller and smaller and smaller.

 Then I start thinking about how the plane will crash into the ground, wondering whether I’ll feel any pain, whether I remembered to pay my life insurance premium and please God, I hope I reminded my family that if anything horrible ever happened to me, I don’t want them to put anything tacky on my tombstone like praying hands, a teddy bear, or a photograph taken when I was having a bad hair day.
+Luckily, we do have national family insurance, so even if something did happen, my family would still be financially stable for a while.
+Of course, we hope we won’t have to claim on that insurance for a long time.
+If you’re without a policy of your own, you may be interested in this insurance policy to help put your mind at ease, so you no longer have to worry about the financial situation of your family should the unthinkable happen to you.
 One of my friends has told me that I don’t need to be so worried.
 He said that he sometimes takes weed with him when he goes on a plane.
 It helps him to relax and control his anxiety, it can even help with sleeping!
 He used to have a fear of flying, but by taking weed with him, he’s much more relaxed.
 He always tells me to try it because cops can’t search your for weed without probable cause, so maybe I will give it a go!